junxit/us-congress-bills-112/metadata.md

 - 2012-07-19 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 5856.
 - 2012-07-19 — The previous question was ordered pursuant to the rule. (consideration: CR H5071)
 - 2012-07-19 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2012-07-23 — Received in the Senate and Read twice and referred to the Committee on Appropriations.